-Composting, landfilling, and burning clearly preclude the paper being recycled again.
-However, if composted it can contribute to gardens, landscapes, or agriculture.
+Composting, burial, and burning clearly preclude the paper being recycled again.
+However, if composted, it can contribute to gardens, landscapes, or agriculture.
 When burned it may (if dry enough) produce some energy, but not nearly as much as would have been saved by recycling it.
 And burning it is polluting.
 Landfilled, it will eventually break down, producing methane and contributing to the greenhouse gases generated by landfills.

 So recycling it for office paper is the highest and best recycling use, with recycling into paper towels second, and composting a distant third.
 But office paper contaminated with liquids, glass, and garbage cannot be recycled.
 It may not even be appropriate to compost.